 Ovarian cancer is more common in people with a body mass index (BMI) of over 30.

-In 2013, the authors of a meta-analysis reported finding a high rate of HPV among people with ovarian cancer.
-However, they could not confirm that HPV causes it, and they called for further research.
+The authors of a 2021 meta-analysis reported finding a higher rate of HPV among people with ovarian cancer.
+However, more research is necessary to determine whether HPV causes or contributes to the development of cancer.